-In the late 1960s, Tim Black was working as a district health officer in the Sepik district of New Guinea, and it was around that time that he began to reassess his focus on trying to cure or save lives as a matter of course.
-After saving the life of a three-month old girl, he was shocked that her widowed mother – who already had five children and no steady income – didn’t want her to survive.
+Tim Black CBE was a medical doctor who, in the late 1960s, was working as a district health officer in the Sepik district of New Guinea.
+There, after saving the life of a three-month-old girl, he was shocked that her widowed mother – who already had five children and no steady income – had not expected her to survive.

-Tim decided then to switch his career to birth control.
-In 1969, he was awarded fellowships to study for a Masters at the Population Center at the University of North Carolina, USA.
-While in the States, he met Phil Harvey and in 1970, they co-founded Population Services International (PSI).
+In realising, in his own words, that “preventing a birth could be as important as saving a life,” Tim decided to switch his career to reproductive choice.
+In 1969, he was awarded a fellowship to study for a master’s degree at the University of North Carolina.
+While in the States, he met Phil Harvey, and in 1970 they co-founded Population Services International (PSI).

 After implementing PSI’s first USAID-funded condom social marketing programme in Kenya, Tim returned to London.
 There, in November 1975, he learnt that a historic building in central London was closing due to financial difficulties.
 The building was the Marie Stopes Mothers’ Clinic in Whitfield Street, central London, which in 1923, Marie Stopes, a non-medical doctor, had opened despite opposition from a male-dominated medical establishment and the Catholic church.
 Here, women could access nurse-led advice and contraception without visiting a hospital or doctor’s office for the first time.

 Together with Jean Black and Phil Harvey, Tim purchased the lease to the building and from it, built Marie Stopes International.
 In the naming of their organisation, our founders chose to recognise the origins of the building from which they started.